JCZuurmond/pyjpeg/docs/191001-gdd-fest-pyjpeg.md

 ---

-# Lena was a data queen!!!
+# Lena was a data queen after all!!!

 ![inline](pictures/stick-figure-king.png)

+---

+## She learned that even very common things can actually be quite complicated

 ---